Peer Support Phone Line

 This is not a crisis helpline but rather, a peer support service for male survivors of CSA.
 Participants of SAMSN’s Eight-Week Support Groups have told us time and time again about how powerful it is to find connection through peer support.
 This is important for many men who may be seeking to speak with other survivors who “get it”.
 While our histories of abuse may be different, all SAMSN’s peer support workers have had first-hand experience of SAMSN’s support services and what it takes to grow stronger than your past.

-Sharing with another survivor already on their path toward recovery and growth can help provide hope and healing.
+Speaking with another survivor already on their path toward recovery and growth can help provide hope and healing.

 This is a free and confidential service.
 The only information you need to provide is a contact number so we can phone you for the appointment.
 You can provide your name, email address and reason for contacting the service, however, these are optional.